Juniper/contrail-kubernetes-docs/install/kubernetes/nested-kubernetes.md

 Fabric SNAT feature should be enabled on the Virtual Network of the Virtual Machine's on which Kubernetes Master and Minions are running.

-Step 2: Create one Link Local Service for CNI to communicate with its Vrouter
+Step 2: Create one Link Local Service so CNI to communicate with its Vrouter Agent.

 To configure a Link Local Service, we need a Service IP and Fabric IP.
 Fabric IP is the node IP on which the vrouter agent of the minion is running.
 Service IP(along with port number) is used by data plane to identify the fabric ip/node.
 Service IP is required to be a unique and unused IP in the entire openstack cluster.